Lodger (album): Release and promotion

 RCA Records released the lead single from Lodger, "Boys Keep Swinging", with "Fantastic Voyage" as the B-side, on 27 April 1979.
 To promote the song, Bowie had appeared on The Kenny Everett Video Show four days earlier.
 According to Pegg, he dressed in a "1950s Mod-style suit" that made him look like a "fresh-faced schoolboy".
 David Mallet, who Bowie chose to direct a promo video for "Boys Keep Swinging", directed the programme.
 The promo and his Everett performance were filmed back-to-back, although the former featured extra backup dancers who turned out to be Bowie in drag.
 The Everett performance, along with an appearance as the guest DJ on Radio 1's Star Special, helped "Boys Keep Swinging" reach number seven on the UK Singles Chart, Bowie's highest-charting single since "Sound and Vision".
 However, due to the song's gender-bending video and lyrics, RCA refused to release the single in the US.

 RCA issued Lodger on 25 May 1979, with the catalogue number RCA BOW LP 1.
-Its release came almost two years after "Heroes", marking the longest gap between Bowie studio albums since his second album Space Oddity (1969).
+Its release came almost two years after "Heroes", marking the longest gap between Bowie studio albums since his second self-titled album (1969).
 Buckley writes that within that time, new wave had begun to emerge and overtake punk rock as the dominant genre, highlighting the likes of Blondie and Kate Bush.
-He also notes that music videos and artists who were influenced by the music on Bowie's prior releases of the Berlin Trilogy, such as the Human League, Devo and Gary Numan, had begun to gain popularity.
+He also notes that music videos and artists who were influenced by the music on Low and "Heroes", such as the Human League, Devo and Gary Numan, had begun to gain popularity.